ElectionSimulator/discordmicronation/list.md

 List of Currently Active Micronations
 =====================================

-We currently have 5 micronation, listed below:
+We currently have 5 micronations, listed below:

 1.Trilangle